pydatasci-repos/pydatasci/README.md

 *pre-alpha; in active development*

 # Value Proposition
-*PyDataSci* is an open source, autoML tool that keeps track of the moving parts of machine learning so that data scientists can perform reproducible experiments and assess algorithm performance without the coding overhead. ∴ more science with 95% less code.
+*PyDataSci* is an open source, autoML tool that keeps track of the moving parts of machine learning so that data scientists can perform reproducible experiments and assess algorithm performance without the coding overhead; ∴ more science with 95% less code.

 It is a Python package that automatically keeps track of machine learning experiments in a lightweight, file-based database.
-Users can either (a) queue many experiments on their local machine/ server, or (b) delegate them to run in the *PyDataSci* cloud if they outgrow their local resources.
+Users can either (a) queue many experiments on their desktop/ server, or (b) delegate them to run in the *PyDataSci* cloud if they outgrow their local resources.

 ## TLDR
 ```python